Jbleezy/BO2-Reimagined/README.md

 * Barriers can no longer be rebuilt while sprinting or thowing a grenade
 * Upgraded weapon camo is applied in last stand
 * Dual wield last stand weapon is switched to when ammo is only in left clip
-* Decreased friendly player name fade out time from 1.5 seconds to 0.25 seconds
+* Decreased friendly player overhead name fade out time from 1.5 seconds to 0.25 seconds
-* Removed enemy player name fade in time
+* Removed enemy player overhead name fade in time
 * Fixed view model, player models, and zombie models flickering when there are many players and zombies nearby
 * Fixed last stand vision being changed when another player downs
 * Fixed certain player anims